 Description

-A broad survey of metalwork from ancient times to the twentieth century, this acclaimed monograph displays 115 illustrations of ornamental designs.
-Images range from the windows and balconies of ancient Italian villages to the gates of English cathedrals and universities and the facades of
+The Metalworker’s Art is a broad survey of metalwork from ancient times to the twentieth century.
+Written by the Boston Architectural Club this book displays 115 illustrations of ornamental designs.
+Images range from the windows and balconies of ancient Italian villages to the gates of English cathedrals and universities and the facades of New York City banks and hotels.

-Reprint of The Year Book of the Boston Architectural Club,
+Reprint of The Year Book of the Boston Architectural Club, Boston, 1930 edition.

 112 pages, black and white photos, softcover.